-- To show our children that knowledge of the past is constructed from a range of sources and encourage the use of these artefacts, documents and resources so the children can find answers to their questions and reflect on their new learning.
+- to show our children that knowledge of the past is constructed from a range of sources and we encourage the use of these sources so the children can find answers to their questions and reflect on their new learning

 - to encourage children to reflect on cause and consequences and create their own viewpoint once a sound knowledge of a topic has been acquired